Breton language: Orthography

-In the 1830s Jean-François Le Gonidec created a modern phonetic system for the language.
+In the 1830s, Jean-François Le Gonidec created a modern phonetic system for the language.

-During the early years of the 20th century, a group of writers known as Emglev ar Skrivanerien elaborated and reformed Le Gonidec's system.
+During the early 20th century, a group of writers known as Emglev ar Skrivanerien elaborated and reformed Le Gonidec's system.
 They made it more suitable as a super-dialectal representation of the dialects of Cornouaille, Leon and Trégor (known as from Kernev, Leon and Treger in Breton).
 This KLT orthography was established in 1911.
-At the same time writers of the more divergent Vannetais dialect developed a phonetic system also based on that of Le Gonidec.
+At the same time, writers of the more divergent Vannetais dialect developed a phonetic system, which was also based on that of Le Gonidec.